omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 f(2, 3)
 ```

 With `substitute`, variables are not found the same way as they are in `eval`.
 When `substitute` looks in an environment, it does not follow the parent pointer.
 If it doesn't find the variable to substitute in the exact environment in which it is called, it will not look further.
-So, if we write a functions like these:
+So, if we write functions like these:

 ```{r}
 y - 3